How UNICEF Is Helping Children in India During the Pandemic

 Every country in the world has been profoundly impacted by COVID-19," says UNICEF India Representative Yasmin Haque.
 "Imagine how much harder it has been for the most vulnerable in India.

-Since the pandemic began, UNICEF has delivered lifesaving supplies, shared information on how to stay safe from the coronavirus with more than 650 million children and their families in India, and reached more than 3.1 million people across the country with critical water, sanitation and hygiene (WASH) supplies and services.
+Since the pandemic began, UNICEF has shared information on how to stay safe from the coronavirus with more than 650 million children and their families in India, and reached more than 3.1 million people across the country with critical water, sanitation and hygiene (WASH) supplies and services.
 Elbow-operated taps have been installed in schools so children can wash their hands safely with soap and water, then go home to teach their families about the importance of frequent handwashing.
 "Children are agents of change," says Nicolas Osbert, head of the WASH section for UNICEF India.

 UNICEF and partners have reached more than 3.1 million people across India with critical WASH supplies and services since the pandemic began